Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 367     block.statements = t[2]
 368     t[0] = block
 ```

 As shown in the block parsing grammar,
-whenever it encounters the block during parsing,
+whenever it encounters the block token during parsing,
 it firstly generates block object instance and
-push the parsed statements to the statement field.
+push the parsed statements to the statement field of the block.
-Each block contains statement, and
-statement can contain either *microop or directive*.
-To support this syntax,
-it provides below class definitions
-(deliberately omit the directive class
-because we only have interest in
-grammar rule required for parsing microop)

 ```python
  92 class Block(object):